 The Project is located in the state of Tamaulipas, where mid-level wind power density has been reported.
-According to the Mexican power research institute (IIE), wind resources in the state range from 301 to 500 W/m (see Figure 6).
+According to the Mexican Power Research Institute (IIE), wind resources in the state range from 301 to 500 W/m2 (see Figure 6).11

 In order to assess the wind resources available in the Project area, in November 2008, a meteorological tower was installed in the Project site to collect data, such as the wind speed, wind direction and temperature at different heights.
-In October 2012, an 80-meter (262.5-foot)
+In October 2012, an 80-meter (262.5-foot) tower was installed to provide greater accuracy in the wind data already collected.
+In February 2014, three additional towers, 84 meters (275.6 ft.) high, were installed to correlate data and reduce uncertainties.
+Available data from the towers were compiled, validated, and incorporated into the wind resource analysis.
+Based on the preliminary results, it is estimated that the Project will generate an average of 184 GWh of electricity based on P50 generation.
+The results are being vetted for accuracy and related risks by an independent engineer.

-&lt;sup>11 Source: Mexican electrical research institute, Instituto de Investigaciones Eléctricas (IIE), www.iie.org.mx/.
+11 Source: Mexican electrical research institute, Instituto de Investigaciones Eléctricas (IIE), www.iie.org.mx/.